meocongogo/pdsnd_github/README.md

 - The project is included the following functions : loading file from csv files, Emplementing some statistic computing functions...

 ### Files used
-Include the files : bikeshare.py, new_york_city.csv, washington.csv, chicago.csv
+Include the files : bikeshare.py, new_york_city.csv, washington.csv, chicago.csv.